mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. container:: justify

-    Here, the five files that constitute the basis of the code are created.
+    Here, the files that constitute the basis of the code are created.
 These files will be progressively filled.

 Presentation